peterpeterparker/daviddalbusco.com/src/blog/wrapped-2025-and-onward.md

 Since February 2023 — damn, almost three years already — **2,410** potential developers have signed into Juno's Console.
 I purposely don't track retention rate, meaning I don't know exactly how many of those really built something with it, but I'd estimate the number is low, maybe 2% or something.

 That said, my estimation might be too pessimistic as I'm more a glass-half-empty guy on that matter.
-There are some metrics I can't disclose that are actually more positive and validate the fact that Juno as a hosting provider has found its market fit, at least on the Internet Computer.
+There are some double-digit metrics I can't disclose that are actually more positive and validate the fact that Juno as a hosting provider has found its market fit, at least on the Internet Computer.

 On average, I estimate new monthly sign-ups to be between **60-100**.
 It strongly depends on how active I am in terms of promotion.